-- 5.6.1 Section 4 of the NPPF promotes sustainable transport, indicating that transport policies have an important role to play in sustainable development and in contributing to wider sustainability and health objectives.
-To achieve this, developments should be designed to give priority to pedestrian and cycle movements and located where they have access to high quality public transport facilities.
-Developments should minimise conflicts between cyclists or pedestrians. - 5.6.2 Policy T2 of the Leeds Core Strategy (as amended) (2019) states that, in locations where development is otherwise considered acceptable new infrastructure may be required on/off site to ensure that there is adequate provision for access from the highway network, by public transport and for cyclists, pedestrians and people with impaired mobility, which will not create or materially add to problems of safety, environment or efficiency on the highway network.
+- 5.6.5 Policy T2 of the Leeds Core Strategy (as amended) (2019) states that, in locations where development is otherwise considered acceptable new infrastructure may be required on/off site to ensure that there is adequate provision for access from the highway network, by public transport and for cyclists, pedestrians and people with impaired mobility, which will not create or materially add to problems of safety, environment or efficiency on the highway network.
 Parking provision will be required for cars, motorcycles and cycles.
-Under Policy G1, of the Core Strategy opportunities are taken to protect and enhance the Public Rights of Way (PROW) network through avoiding unnecessary diversions and by adding new links. - 5.6.3 The most common concern of residents is congestion on the A65 and A658 with many considering that there is a need for greater provision for alternative transport, including improvements to bus and rail facilities and improved cycle/footpaths.
+Under Policy G1, of the Core Strategy opportunities are taken to protect and enhance the Public Rights of Way (PROW) network through avoiding unnecessary diversions and by adding new links. - 5.6.6 The most common concern of residents is congestion on the A65 and A658 with many considering that there is a need for greater provision for alternative transport, including improvements to bus and rail facilities and improved cycle/footpaths.
 Lack of parking provision is also seen as a significant issue.